samlin001/asd-codelabs/codelabs.md

 # Android System Development On Cloud Code Labs
-This curates guides, code labs &amp; resources to learn Android System Development on the Cloud.
-So that, anyone can learn all aspects of A system development by building an OS, an app framework & devices on a browser from anywhere.
+This curates guides, code labs and resources to learn Android System Development on the Cloud.
+So that, anyone can learn any aspect of A system development by building an OS, an app framework & a device on a browser from anywhere.

 ![Android Development on the cloud](res/ASDotC.png)